yorkbill/get-support/troubleshoot-allowlist.md

 {: tsSymptoms}

 ```
-Sorry, this content isn't available.
+Looks like you don't have access to this content.
-It looks like you don't have access.
+Click Console to open the IBM Cloud console and verify that you're in the correct account.
 ```
 {: screen}